-- Does Medicare cover insulin via Medicare Part B or D?
+- Medicare Part B and Part D can separately cover insulin and diabetes supplies.
 Find out how much it costs to get a one-month supply of insulin, and learn more about other diabetes supplies Medicare may cover.

 When Does Medicare Pay for Insulin?

 Medicare does cover insulin and some related supplies, but what's covered depends on your plan.

-For example, most people using Medicare Part B still pay all or most of the costs for:
+For example, most Medicare Part B beneficiaries still pay all or most of the costs for:

 - Injectable insulin